Insider Pro | Career Path

 - Order and replace defective or outdated hardware components when necessary.

-- Monitor system performance in order to determine when adjustments are necessary.
+- Monitor system performance to determine when adjustments are necessary.

-- Troubleshoot any software, hardware, or other system or network issues in order to diagnose and resolve the problem.
+- Troubleshoot any software, hardware, or other system or network issues to diagnose and resolve the problem.

 - Configure, maintain, and monitor email applications and virus protection programs.